 Applying to medical school

 We have prepared several online information presentations to help you understand and prepare for this process.
+Please visit: Health Professions Application: Choosing Schools and Preparing the Medical School Application at your convenience.
 Applying to medical school is a year-long process.
 The actual application steps are:

 - Take the MCAT